USS McClusky

 USS McClusky (FFG-41) was a Oliver Hazard Perry-class frigate of the United States Navy.
 She was named for Rear Admiral C. Wade McClusky (1902–1976) who as a lieutenant commander led the air group of USS Enterprise (CV-6), which sank the Japanese carriers Kaga and Akagi during the Battle of Midway.
-McClusky later served as part of Destroyer Squadron 1, and after 31 years of service, was decommissioned on 14 January 2015 at Naval Base San Diego.
+McClusky later served as part of Destroyer Squadron 1, and after 31 years of service, was decommissioned on 14 January 2015.

 Construction

-McClusky was laid down on 21 October 1981 by the Todd Pacific Shipyards, Los Angeles Division, San Pedro, California; launched on 18 September 1982; sponsored by Mrs. Ruth Mundy McClusky; and commissioned on 10 December 1983 in Long Beach, California, Commander Robert Burgess Lynch in command.
+McClusky was laid down on 21 October 1981 by the Todd Pacific Shipyards, Los Angeles Division, San Pedro, California; launched on 18 September 1982; sponsored by Mrs. Ruth Mundy McClusky; and commissioned on 10 December 1983 in Long Beach, California.

 Service

 In 1986 McClusky was part of Destroyer Squadron 23 under Captain Todd Barthold.
 McClusky embarked on her first deployment on 15 January 1986.
 She was a part of Battle Group Foxtrot, headed by the aircraft carrier USS Enterprise (CVN-65), and included the cruisers Truxtun and Arkansas, the destroyers O'Brien and David R. Ray and the frigates Reasoner and Lewis B. Puller.
 The battle group sailed directly for the Indian Ocean, with stops in Hawaii, Naval Station Subic Bay, and Singapore.

 In 1988 McClusky began the year as part of Joint Task Force Middle East carrying out Operation Earnest Will missions.
 She participated in Exercise RIMPAC that year as part of the Orange Force.

 In 1990 McClusky was part of Destroyer Squadron 13.
 She began the year at Mina Sulman, Bahrain, on a Middle East Force deployment.
 On 3 January, she was underway for a Northern Persian Gulf patrol, which included a refueling stop at anchorage in Kuwait on 10 January.
 Upon returning to Mina Sulman on 13 January for the final time, the mast-mounted sight was removed.
 After a short patrol of Northern Persian Gulf, McClusky headed south towards the Straits of Hormuz, completing a successful three-month assignment to the Middle East Force.
 On 30 January, McClusky anchored alongside the frigate Rodney M. Davis in Fujayrah for a Middle East Force turnover before meeting up with the frigate Gary and transiting to the Western Pacific.

 From 31 August to 4 September 1990, McClusky had the privilege of hosting the Soviet oiler Argun, visiting San Diego with two Soviet combatants.
 The arrival of the destroyers Admiral Vinogradov, Boyevoy, and Argun at San Diego on 31 July 1990 was followed by a ceremony with Admiral Charles R. Larson (Commander-in-Chief, Pacific Fleet) Mayor Maureen O'Connor, and Admiral Gennady Khvatov, the Commander of the Soviet Pacific Fleet, as speakers.

 In 1991 McClusky shifted homeports to Yokosuka, Japan and joined Destroyer Squadron 15.
 She assisted in Operation Fiery Vigil, the evacuation of civilians from the Philippines during the eruption of Mount Pinatubo.